How to Pray Submissively in Plight

 Flu Breaking Out, I Prayed for My Son

-There has been a large-scale flu outbreak recently, and many people got sick, especially the children.
-Because of their young age and poor immunity, many children had a cold and fever.
+There has been a large-scale flu outbreak recently, and many people have gotten sick, especially children.
+Because of their young age and poor immunity, many children had cold and fever.
 There were relevant reports and posts both on WeChat Moments and in Wechat groups.
 Seeing that every major children’s hospital was overcrowded, and that it took a few hours to line up, I prayed to God in my heart, “God!
 Everything is controlled in Your hands.
 My son has a weak constitution.
-I don’t know whether he can overcome it or not.
+I don’t know whether he can overcome this or not.
 Oh God!
 I’m willing to entrust my son to You and may You protect him.”

 Seeing my classmates and friends were busy taking their children to see a doctor, I felt very happy that I could rely on God.
 However, sometimes I would still worry about my son, so I always prayed to God for him.

 My Son Getting the Flu, I Was Anxious

 Several days later, my son got sick as well.
 His tonsils were inflamed and sometimes he had a cough.
 He snored loudly when sleeping.
 At night, I had to accompany him to sleep.
 Seeing that he opened his mouth slightly to breathe and that sometimes he could only inhale but could not exhale, I dared not to fall asleep and I worried about him a lot.

 Afterward, I prayed to God, “God!
 Now the flu has become very severe and my son is also attacked.
 I think he is really sick.
 His tonsils are inflamed and he snores loudly while sleeping.
 God!
 I beg You to protect him.
 If my son is seriously ill, I will have to stay at home.
 In this way, my daily spiritual devotions and my services will be affected.
 God, please give me a way out.”